-However!
-Usually, the best songs off a Deftones record are not the straight-up heavy songs (the key word there was ‘usually’, folks).
-Songs like ‘Digital Bath‘ and ‘Change (In The House Of Flies)‘ from ‘White Pony‘ or say, ‘Entombed‘ and ‘What Happened To You?‘ from ‘Koi No Yokan‘.
+However, usually, the best songs off of a Deftones record are not the straight-up heavy belters.
+Songs like ‘Digital Bath‘ and ‘Change (In The House Of Flies)‘ from ‘White Pony‘ or ‘Entombed‘ and ‘What Happened To You?‘ from ‘Koi No Yokan,’ for instance.
 That is also the case here.
-The chilling soundscape of ‘Hearts/Wires‘, the relaxed and wondrous ‘Phantom Bride‘, which actually features Alice In Chains guitarist Jerry Cantrell ripping some great guitar parts on it, as well as the driving and spine-tinglingly climactic ‘Rubicon‘, really are the main highlights of ‘Gore‘.
+The chilling soundscape of ‘Hearts/Wires‘, the relaxed and wondrous ‘Phantom Bride‘, which actually features Alice In Chains guitarist Jerry Cantrell ripping some great guitar parts on it, as well as the driving and spine-tinglingly climactic ‘Rubicon‘, are the main if only, highlights of ‘Gore‘.

-But to be fair, the title track is easily one of the heavier songs off the album and it is an absolute jam, showing just how well Deftones can blend their sounds and create their own brand of melody and brutality.
-It’s like the new-age ‘Hexagram‘ and that is only ever a good thing, people.
-Furthermore, the record’s opening song and coincidentally its first single, ‘Prayers/Triangles‘, also gets an honourable mention, as not only is it a bloody gem like the eponymous track, it is equally a grand example of the band’s musical dexterity.
+Though to be fair, the title track is easily one of the heavier songs available and it is an absolute jam, showing just how well Deftones can blend their sounds and create their own brand of melody and brutality.
+It’s like the new-age ‘Hexagram‘ and that is only ever a good thing.
+Furthermore, the record’s opening song and coincidentally its first single, ‘Prayers/Triangles‘, also gets an honorable mention, as not only is it a bloody gem like the eponymous track, it is equally a grand example of the band’s musical dexterity.

 ‘Gore’ isn’t a bad record by any means but, compared to the band’s pedigree, it runs the risk of being forgotten over time by a majority of die-hard fans and casual Deftones listeners.
 Perhaps the most annoying thing about this new record is knowing that for the next year or two while they tour on this album cycle, a decent amount of these new songs will be shuffled into the band’s current setlist; thus replacing the older and vastly better songs Deftones have created, which is a damn shame.
 Half is killer, half is filler, making for an extremely mediocre record.
 Oh, and calm down ye rabid ‘Tones fans about the release of ‘Eros’, if we wanted a handful of demos and unfinished songs we’d just go and troll through Sophie’s Floorboard.

 2. Acid Hologram